 As for Quickbooks, 85% of new Dynamics 365 Business Central users are ex-users of Quickbooks.
 Many have said that they are looking for a more dynamic solution that offers deeper and more meaningful insights.
 Some have lamented that beginning with Quickbooks only created trouble down the road.
 See our blog on Migrating from Quickbooks to D365.

-If you’re a company that intends to grow, then grow with a platform that was not only designed to grow with you, but one that was designed to optimize your very ability to grow; a true solution for your digital transformation is a platform like Dynamics 365.
+If you’re company intends to grow, then grow with a platform that was designed to grow with you; a true solution for your digital transformation is a platform like Dynamics 365.